Services available from J B Coleman Library at Prairie View A & M University Digital Commons include:

 To learn more about Digital Commons@PVAMU (Institutional Repository), See our Authors FAQ for commonly asked questions about this Institutional Repository.
 Learn more about Author Rights for resources submitted to this Institutional Repository.

-PVAMU Digital Commons repository is institutionally focused in adding all the resources like faculty publications, grants, research that can be uploaded under Selected Works Gallery that provides faculty with a personal sites to which one may add a CV, areas of interest, and highlight scholarly publications etc..
-A Selected Works Gallery profile will enhance the discoverability of your projects, presentations, and publications, whether they are deposited in the PVAMU Digital Commons repository or are available via a link to a third-party site.
-A SelectedWorks profile may be as brief or as thorough as you wish.
+PVAMU Digital Commons repository is institutionally focused in adding all the resources like faculty publications, grants, research that can be uploaded under pure profile page that provides faculty with a personal sites to which one may add a CV, areas of interest, and highlight scholarly publications etc..
+A pure profile page will enhance the discoverability of your projects, presentations, and publications, whether they are deposited in the PVAMU Digital Commons repository or are available via a link to a third-party site.
+A pure profile may be as brief or as thorough as you wish.
 You may log in to update and edit the site yourself at any time.

 All authors, whether they are a faculty member or librarian publishing a monograph, a grant-funded researcher publishing a scholarly article, need to be familiar with the basic concepts of copyright and have an awareness of the options for publishing, posting, archiving and distributing their scholarship.